 Armrests play an important role in reducing neck and shoulder strain and diminishing the likelihood of slouching forward in your chair.

-Adjust the armrest to the point where your arms are slightly lifted at the shoulders.
-Doing so will allow the armrest to support just the elbow and take weight off the shoulders.
+Adjust your chair’s armrest to the point where your arms are slightly lifted at the shoulders.
+Doing so will allow the armrest to support just the elbow and take the weight off the shoulders.